wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

 #
 # NOTE: Dryrun was active, none of the operations above were actually executed!
 ```
-If there was no error, let's actually run this to create our first snapshots (this should take a fraction of a second, that's the beauty of copy-on-write snapshos) and see whether they are stored correctly:
+If there was no error, let's actually run this to create our first snapshots (this should take a fraction of a second, that's the beauty of copy-on-write snapshots) and see whether they are stored correctly:
 ```sh
 sudo btrbk -c $HOME/scripts/precision-btrbk.conf run